vidaud/seta/seta-doc/docs/user-guide/web-app.md

 ### Search by phrase

+1. Start typing in the search bar enclosing with double quotes **" "** the phrase.
+2. A dropdown box appears automatically, with two sections:
+    1. one section with a list of *autocomplete* words (left side),
-If we want to search by phrase it is necessary to enclose with double quotes *^^" "^^* the phrase, after that, as with the term search, the dropdown box will appear automatically with the two sections: *autocomplete* and *Related Terms Clusters* or *Related Terms*.
+    2. one section with a map of the *related terms* to search (right side).
+In this section, it is possible to choose for *Related Terms Clusters* or *Related Terms*.
+3. After selecting the term to search, click in button *search*

 <figure markdown>